 Weight of armouring solutions has been a perennial issue that has always led to compromise in vehicle’s performance in terms of reduced fuel efficiency, lower payload capacity and increased maintenance costs.
 Therefore, armouring a standard civilian car for ballistic protection with traditional armouring solutions was not a feasible proposition, as it severely limited the car’s performance.

 The paradigm shift from steel to composite material as armouring solution has been the game-changer technology.
-When compared to steel, composite material is lightweight while offering equivalent degree of ballistic protection.
-For instance, to provide NIJ Level III protection against assault rifle such as AK-47, a ballistic steel plate would weigh about 48 kg per square meter.
-Whereas, composite material with NIJ Level III protection capability would weight just around 25 kg per square meter.
-This lightweight bullet-resistant composite material has allowed even the civilian passenger cars to be armoured for ballistic protection by drastically reducing the weight penalty of armouring the vehicle.
+When compared to steel, composite material is lightweight while offering the equivalent degree of ballistic protection.
+For instance, to provide NIJ Level III protection against assault rifles such as AK-47, a ballistic steel plate would weigh about 48 kg per square meter.
+Whereas, composite material with NIJ Level III protection capability would weigh just around 25 kg per square meter.
+This lightweight bullet-resistant composite material has allowed even civilian passenger cars to be armoured for ballistic protection by drastically reducing the weight penalty of armouring the vehicle.

-MKU has the knowledge and technology to deliver highest quality of ballistic armour solutions in the world.
-Its flagship ballistic protection solutions leverages Generation 6 (Gen 6) armouring technology, which is based on ultra-lightweight composite materials.
+MKU has the knowledge and technology to deliver the highest quality of ballistic armour solutions in the world.
+Its flagship ballistic protection solutions leverage Generation 6 (Gen 6) armouring technology, which is based on ultra-lightweight composite materials.
 The Gen 6 armouring solutions are available for military vehicles as well as civilian vehicles.

 It is necessary for the armoured civilian passenger cars to keep a low profile while on road and not to catch unnecessary attention.
 MKU’s modular armouring solutions ensure that there is no structural and mechanical change to the car, and the ballistic armour capability of the car remains discreet.

 As there is no guarantee of security from gun-toting criminals on the streets and roads, an armoured car provides the assurance of safety to the passengers from all kinds of ballistic threats.
-With such advanced armouring solutions, MKU has enabled car safety even for civilians at its best.
+With such advanced armouring solutions, MKU has enabled car armouring even for civilians at its best.